discretegames/runmany/README.md

 ### Comments

 `%` at the very start of a line makes a comment until the end of the line.
-`%%%` anywhere within a line makes a comment until the end of the line unless the `"keep_comments"` setting is true.
+`%%%` anywhere in a line makes a comment until the end of the line unless the `"keep_comments"` setting is true.

 ```text
 % this is a comment